 19# ^^^ "jumped" is unknown!

-Most words are made of smaller meaningful pieces
+Subword tokenization to the rescue: most words are made of smaller meaningful pieces

 Examples: